ThinkDataEd/curriculum/docs/unit3/end.md

     a.
 Calculate the percentage of people with tuberculosis we would expect to die.

     b.
-Use the *expected* percentage for (a), above, to calculate the number of people we expect to die from the treatment group.
+Use the *expected* percentage from (a), above, to calculate the number of people we expect to die from the treatment group.

     c.
-Compare the percentage from (b) to the percentage from the treatment group *actually* died.
+Compare the percentage from (b) to the percentage from the treatment group who *actually* died.

 4. Then, if we assume that the outcome does not depend on the treatment, design and